lavsz/Mod4_Clean_at_Sephora_Recommender_System/README.md

 In the Hybrid system, the system with user-features added in has higher auc score than the system with item-features or both user and item features.
 This result demonstrates that similarity among users can be more important than similarity among products when promoting a product, as consumers tend to believe more in real life comments and experiences more than what product marketing contents.

+## Further Improvement:

+LightFM is a relatively new recommendation system builder.
+With its capacity of incorporting features from both consumers and products, it would be great to research more on larger dataset to improve the recommendation system for all beauty products.

+Beauty product purchase also would be largely affected by geographical location as climate plays a role in skin concerns.
+Information about user's location can be very helpful in providing insights for customized promotion in different regions.

 ## Major Libraries Used:
 Webscrapping & Acquisition:
 - Selenium